-Souleo’s list of journalism credits includes NBC, Newsweek, New York Daily News, EBONY, New York Press, Black Enterprise and more.
-Souleo’s list of exclusives include Dr. Donda West’s—mother of Kanye West—final interview before her untimely passing; DMC’s revelation of his obsessive compulsive disorder; R&B singer Lil’ Mo’s battle with substance abuse and more.
+This Brown University graduate began his career in media as a popular DJ at the historic 95.5 WBRU as one of the hosts of Southern New England’s #1 weekly show, The 360 Degree Black Experience in Sound.
+Shortly thereafter Souleo’s list of journalism credits grew to include NBC, Newsweek, New York Daily News, EBONY, JET magazine, New York Press, Black Enterprise and more.
+Souleo’s list of exclusives include Dr. Donda West’s—mother of Kanye West—final interview before her untimely passing published in Sister 2 Sister Magazine and a rare interview with Don Cornelius, the father of Soul Train.
 With his track record of securing exclusives Souleo’s expertise and content has been featured on TV One’s Life After, CNN’s The Nancy Grace Show, MTV’s FNMTV Premieres, Access Hollywood and The Insider, and in the New York Times, the Chicago Sun-Times, the Boston Globe, and BET.com.

-Souleo is also the creator and writer of the weekly arts and culture column, “On the ‘A’ w/Souleo” which is now syndicated online across several media properties including Huffington Post, EBONY.com, SoulTrain.com, New York Amsterdam News, Harlem World Magazine, and Rolling Out.
+Souleo was also the creator and writer of the weekly arts and culture online column, On the ‘A’ w/Souleo which was syndicated from 2011-2017 across several media properties including Huffington Post, EBONY.com, SoulTrain.com, New York Amsterdam News, Harlem World Magazine, and Rolling Out.

-Extending his reach within the art world, Souleo has served as a muse for celebrated visual artists such as Kehinde Wiley and Renee Cox.
-His portraits have been included in exhibitions at prestigious institutions such as the Brooklyn Museum and the Phoenix Art Museum.
-The fashion world has also taken notice of Souleo with appearances in the style/photo sections of the NY Times, Patrick McMullan Company, Yahoo!, and the Village Voice.
+Extending his reach within the art world, Souleo has served as a muse for visual artists such as Beau McCall, Kehinde Wiley and Renee Cox.
+His portraits have been included in exhibitions at prestigious institutions such as the Brooklyn Museum and in the permanent collection of the Phoenix Art Museum.
+In 2022, author Ruth Millington profiled Souleo and declared him as an “Icon of Harlem” in her book Muse: Uncovering the Hidden Figures Behind Art History’s Masterpieces, published by Simon & Schuster.